The angel of the Lord encamps around those who fear him and delivers them. Psalm 34:7

 according to your mercies.

-29 You testified against them,
+29 You admonished them,

 that you might bring them back to your law.

-Yet they were arrogant and did not listen
+Yet they were arrogant and did not listen to your commandments,

-to your commandments, but sinned against your ordinances,
+but sinned against your ordinances,

 which if a man does, he shall live in them.